🎮

 R40S Pro becomes much easier to judge once it is forced into the same room as R40XX, BATLEXP G350, and My Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 R40S Pro versus R40XX is interesting because better value is the obvious angle.
-Compared with R40S Pro, R40XX makes the more obvious play for readers who care about better value.
+R40XX sits close enough to R40S Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
 Its overall rating is ⭐️⭐️⭐️⭐️½.
-That said, r40S Pro versus BATLEXP G350 is interesting because closest match is the obvious angle.
+From another angle, r40S Pro versus BATLEXP G350 is interesting because closest match is the obvious angle.
 If R40S Pro feels almost right but not quite, BATLEXP G350 is the sort of nearby detour that can completely change the shortlist.
 BATLEXP G350 is tracked around 40.0.
-More importantly, r40S Pro versus My Mini is interesting because closest match is the obvious angle.
-In practice, compared with R40S Pro, My Mini makes the more obvious play for readers who care about closest match.
+From another angle, r40S Pro versus My Mini is interesting because closest match is the obvious angle.
+My Mini sits close enough to R40S Pro to make the comparison meaningful, but different enough to sharpen the buying decision.
 My Mini is tracked around 38.0.

 R40S Pro pairs the hardware with 3.5 inch and IPS.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.